Oak Garages

 Home / Top 5 Planning Permission Tips for an Oak Frame Building

 One of the first steps to take is to work with a professional planning consultant and see what comments and recommendations they make about the project you are planning.
 This will help you decide if it is feasible or if you are going to run into problems.
-This will include looking at the design plans, the plot if you are building an entirely new building and also any conditions put down by the local authority.
-Some types of property will also need a specialist to consult – listed buildings are one that has their own rules
+This includes reviewing the design plans, the plot (if it’s a new building), and any conditions from the local authority.
+Listed buildings often have their own rules, so specialist input may be required.

 When a plan first starts for a building, you need to have design priorities.
-These help you consider the size and scale of the building and also to find out what elements are the most important and what you could compromise on if there is a need.
-Planning permission may not be granted for all the aspects of your initial design, so it helps to see what you can amend or compromise on to get the project to move forward
+These help you consider the size and scale of the building and identify the elements that matter most vs. those you could compromise on.
+Planning permission may not be granted for every part of your initial design, so planning for flexibility helps move the project forward.

 Book a free consultation with one of our experts and we'll arrange a phone call to discuss your project.